7 Scenic Spots and Beautiful Places in Japan that Only Locals Know About

 Photo by Toshi K./Pixta

-Takachiho Gorge was carved by the eruptions of Mount Aso, one of the largest active volcanoes on Earth, and filled with the pure mountain spring waters of the Gokase River.
-The best way to experience the gorge is by boat, and rentals are available in every season at 2,000 JPY for 30 minutes.
-Within the small town of Takachiho, there are also hot springs, fishing spots, scenic waterfalls and ponds, local shrines and a kagura hall, which is a kind of musical theater most active in western Japan.
+Takachiho Gorge, shaped by the eruptions of Mount Aso, one of the largest active volcanoes in the world, is renowned for its stunning beauty and the crystal-clear mountain spring waters of the Gokase River.
+The most immersive way to explore the gorge is by boat, with rentals available year-round for 2,000 JPY for 30 minutes.
+In the charming town of Takachiho, visitors can also enjoy hot springs, fishing spots, scenic waterfalls, and tranquil ponds.
+The area is rich in cultural heritage, featuring local shrines and a kagura hall, where traditional musical theater performances are held, particularly popular in western Japan.

 Kanchogai-dori (Komakaido) in Towada City, Aomori Prefecture